mokshaproject/moksha/docs/main/Feeds.rst

 When used within the Moksha Platform, the Feed object will utilize the central global `moksha.feed_cache`.
-When used outside of the platform, it will automatically use an in-memory cache.
+When used outside of the platform, it will automatically use a local sqlite database cache.

 API usage
 ---------